 As an expensive cut, you will want to cook filet mignon to perfection.
 Use these tips:

 - Take the steak out of the refrigerator 30 minutes to an hour before cooking to allow it to come to room temperature.
 This will result in more even cooking.

 - Since the beef tenderloin and filet mignon have no surrounding fat tissue, they are often wrapped in a layer of fat (called barding) such as suet or bacon to keep it from drying out and to add flavor.

 - Use a dry, high heat method such as broiling, roasting, pan-frying, or grilling for this tender cut.

 - This cut is so tender that it should never be cooked beyond a medium-rare stage.
 The longer you cook it, the less tender and drier it becomes.

 - Use an instant-read meat thermometer or the touch method.
-For medium-rare, remove the steak from the heat when it reaches 120 to 125 F. You will see ranges for medium-rare from 120 to 130 F. It's best to stick with the lower end so as not to overcook your steak, as the temperature will rise while it is resting.
+For medium-rare, remove the steak from the heat when it reaches 120 to 125 degrees Fahrenheit.
+You will see ranges for medium-rare from 120 to 130 degrees, but it's best to stick with the lower end so as not to overcook your steak, as the temperature will rise while it is resting.
 For the touch method, press the meat.
 If it feels soft and mushy and leaves an imprint, it is rare.
 If it is soft but slightly resilient, it is medium-rare.
 The minute it begins to feel firm, it is overdone.
 Do not cut into the meat to check for doneness as this lets precious juices escape.